Bruhtek/custom-dartfmt/README.md

 ## Additional notes:
 - I needed it to stop forcing a blank line after functions, so I went and found [this](https://github.com/dart-lang/dart_style/commit/8b5aa7e9d090def190d4ae44a21c9d689928935f) commit, and forced the needsDouble variables to false.
 - Yes, I know the current method is a bit janky, but simply writing to the same file creates endless problems, and I couldn't find any better method.
 If you find one, feel free to share it!

+## Changelog
+### 22.03.2022
+- Add a check if the format was successful before moving the temp file